-In a sign of how sour the relationship had got, Renault seriously considered withholding engines for Abu Dhabi, the dirty laundry being aired to all and sundry.
+Illustrating how sour the relationship had got, Renault seriously considered withholding engines for Abu Dhabi, the dirty laundry being aired to all and sundry in the paddock.
 In a final kick in the teeth for Farenza, Renault’s works team managed to scamper away with sixth in the constructors, a place Toro Rosso had occupied for most of the year.

 The move to Honda power for 2018 is a gamble which may possibly pay off.
 It all depends whether Honda can get their house in order, which neatly segues us to the next step of the ROTY podium.